top of page

 The Offensive Mindset: Why Waiting to Be Attacked Is Already Losing

-• 3 min read
+• 4 min read

-Most people think self-defense means waiting — waiting for a threat to materialize, waiting for permission to act, waiting until they have no other choice.
+Most people think self-defense means waiting — waiting for a threat to materialize, waiting for permission to act, and waiting until they have no other choice.
 That mindset will get you hurt.

 In Special Forces, we didn’t train to react.
 We trained to dominate.
 There’s a fundamental difference between a defensive posture and a defensive outcome.
 You can pursue the second one aggressively.